zantis/zed/docs/src/configuring-zed.md

 ## Show Whitespaces

-- Description: Whether or not to render whitespace characters in the editor.
+- Description: Whether or not to show render whitespace characters in the editor.
 - Setting: `show_whitespaces`
 - Default: `selection`